salvadornm/cerisse/doc_new/new_run.md

 inline Vector<std::string> cons_vars_names={"Density","Xmom","Ymom","Zmom","Energy"};
 ```

-The type of variables ??
+The type of variables, keep as it is, scalar ser 0 and vectors are given by their components

 ```
 inline Vector<int> cons_vars_type={0,1,2,3,0};